bunqCommunity/bunq-cli/README.md

 ### Optional parameters

 -   `--method` API method to use, defaults to "LIST".
--   `--data` a string with JSON which is the data that well be sent in POST/PUT requests.
+-   `--data` A string with JSON which is the data that well be sent in POST/PUT requests.
 -   `--count`, `--older-id` and `--newer-id` for filtering LIST requests like described in the bunq docs.
--   `--account` to define which MonetaryAccount should be used by account description.
+-   `--account` To define which MonetaryAccount should be used by account description.
--   `--accountId`/`--account-id` to define which MonetaryAccount should be used by account ID.
+-   `--accountId`/`--account-id` To define which MonetaryAccount should be used by account ID.
--   `--account` to define which MonetaryAccount should be used by account description.
+-   `--account` To define which MonetaryAccount should be used by account description.
--   `--eventId`/`--event-id` to define which object should be fetched, required for most GET endpoints.
+-   `--eventId`/`--event-id` To define which object should be fetched, required for most GET endpoints.
 -   `--pretty` Whether to prettify the JSON output or not.
 You can give it a string to use as spacer, defaults to 2 spaces, use '\t' to format with tabs for example
 -   `--clean` Will attempt to cleanup some of the wrappers for the bunq API.
 For example Arrays with a single value or the Response object.